MdAhsanulHimel/ahsanmkt/README.md

 data_raw <- ahsanmkt::from_excel_sheets("F:/Data/market_data_202312.xlsx")
 ```

+Note: `market_data_202312.xlsx` should have a column with dates.
+Also,
+all the attributes/facts should have their own columns.

-To send YM from rows to columns and send attributes/facts from columns
+To send dates (YM) from rows to columns and send attributes/facts from
-to rows, use the following code.
+columns to rows, use the following code.
 Run
 `?ahsanmkt::transform_date_rows_to_cols` in the console to know more
 about the function `transform_date_rows_to_cols()`.